 How much will I need to support my retirement lifestyle in Hong Kong?

-Read the latest version of our HSBC Retirement Monitor and learn more about the monthly budget you'll likely need to fund 4 different retirement lifestyles – basic, modest, comfortable, or affluent.
+Read the latest version of our HSBC Retirement Monitor and learn more about the monthly budget you'll likely need to fund four different retirement lifestyles – basic, modest, comfortable, or affluent.

 Making additional voluntary contributions

-Plan for your future by making additional MPF contributions.
+Plan for your future by making additional contributions.

-You can choose to make additional voluntary contributions to an MPF scheme by asking your employer to deduct additional contributions from your salary to be paid into an MPF scheme together with your mandatory contributions.
+You can choose to make voluntary contributions to your MPF scheme by asking your employer to deduct additional contributions from your salary to be paid into an MPF scheme together with your mandatory contributions.

-You can also make contributions directly to your MPF using HSBC's tax deductible voluntary contributions or Flexi-Contributions, a service that gives you more control over your retirement savings and the flexibility to prepare for a rewarding retirement.
+You can also make contributions directly to your MPF scheme using tax deductible voluntary contributions and/or Flexi-Contributions, a service that gives you more control over your retirement savings and the flexibility to prepare for a rewarding retirement.

 Changing your investment scheme

 Our MPF scheme is designed to suit your changing needs.

 As your circumstances change over time, you may decide to change the way your investments are allocated in your MPF account.